ICESAT-2HackWeek/sea-ice-tutorials/README.md

 The hackweek includes extra tutorials on conda (and miniconda) so see those resources for more information.

-The example data files are being stored on a Pangeo Amazon S3 data server.
-The notebooks incuded here provide a call you can run to quickly download these files to your Data directory.
-A gitignore file is included to ignore these hdf5 (.h5) files if you decide to fork this repo and push any local changes.
+The example data files are being stored in the shared folder on Pangeo '/home/jovyan/tutorial-data/sea-ice/'.

 ## Notebooks